 There are twelve water control structures along the Mississippi River which are considered within the scope of this plan.
-Five of these structures are power generating facilities being High Falls G.S., Appleton G.S., Enerdu G.S., Almonte G.S. and Galetta G.S.
+Five of these structures are power generating facilities being High Falls G.S., Appleton G.S., Enerdu G.S., Brian J. Gallagher G.S. and Galetta G.S.

-The total installed capacity from these 5 Hydro-electric plants is 8 megawatts, and this would supply the average needs for 7200 homes.
+The total installed capacity from these 5 Hydro-electric plants is approximately 11 megawatts.
 However, the average annual production based on current water flows is roughly half of the installed capacity.
 Total hydro power produced does vary from year to year depending on the amount and timing of precipitation (rain/snow) in the watershed.